IgorDrgonec/VectorBT-Flask/docs/docs/tutorials/basic-rsi-strategy.md

 ![](/assets/images/tutorials/rsi/heatmap.svg)

-We can observe entire regions of parameter combinations that yield positive results.
+We can explore entire regions of parameter combinations that yield positive or negative results.

 ### Using columns

-As you might have read in the documentation, vectorbt loves processing multi-dimensional data.
+As you might have read in the documentation, vectorbt loves processing multidimensional data.
 In particular, it's built around the idea that you can represent each asset, period, parameter combination, and a backtest in general, as a column in a two-dimensional array.